royedmund/unorandomrelay/README.md

  * Written by Ahmad Shamshiri for Robojax.com on Sunday Oct 08, 2018
  * at 10:35 in Ajax, Ontario, Canada
  * Watch video instruction for this code: https://youtu.be/Q9aBI4ELKC4
- * Modified by REA Electric 14 Feb 2019 NSW, AUstralia
+ * Modified by REA Electric 14 Feb 2019 NSW, Australia
  * Simple Random Relay selection
  * See Example https://youtu.be/P9LIQ3Znmek
  *